 It’s never too late to quit smoking and improve your health.
-If you smoke and are ready to try quitting, Medicare will cover counseling sessions to help you quit.
+If you smoke and are ready to try quitting, Medicare will cover smoking-cessation counseling sessions.
 Medicare covers up to four sessions twice a year.
 During these sessions, a counselor will work with you one on one.
 (Medicare also covers a host of other valuable preventive care services.)

-Medicare will pay more or less of the cost depending upon whether you have a health condition related to or caused by smoking.
-If you have Original Medicare and you do not have a smoking-related condition, Medicare will cover the full cost of your smoking cessation sessions so long as you visit a Medicare-certified provider.
+Medicare’s coverage depends upon whether you have a health condition related to or caused by smoking.
+If you have Original Medicare (also called traditional Medicare) and you do not have a smoking-related condition, Medicare will cover the full cost of your smoking cessation sessions so long as you visit a Medicare-certified provider.
 Smoking-cessation is one of many preventive care services that Medicare covers in full.
-If you have a corporate Medicare plan, sometimes called a Medicare Advantage plan will cover the full cost from an in network provider under these conditions.
+If you have a corporate Medicare plan, sometimes called a Medicare Advantage plan, will cover the full cost from an in-network provider.

 The folks at the tobacco companies are the only people who think you should keep smoking.
 This John Oliver video shows you what lengths they will go to to promote smoking around the world.
 It’s horrifying and really worth watching.

 (This article was originally published on September 23, 2015 and has been updated.)

 Here’s more from Just Care: